didisouzacosta/CleanerXcode/README.md

 ### Didication

-This simple app was made for anyone who loves developing for Apple technologies.\n\nI'd like to dedicate this app to my son Orlando and my wife Gisele.
+This simple app was made for anyone who loves developing for Apple technologies.
+I'd like to dedicate this app to my son Orlando and my wife Gisele.

 ### Special thanks